TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

     ..  versionadded:: 12.0
         The method :php:`ExtensionUtility::registerPlugin()` returns the plugin signature.

-    In when registering Extbase plugins you can use the return value of :php:`ExtensionUtility::registerPlugin()` to figure out the plugin
+    When registering Extbase plugins you can use the return value of :php:`ExtensionUtility::registerPlugin()` to figure out the plugin
     signiture to use: